solomonsanderson/solomonsanderson/README.md

 <h2 align = "center"> Hello there!👋</h2>
 <p align = 'center'> I'm currently a 1st year Physics undergraduate at the University of Birmingham.
-I primarily write Python,  both as part of my degree and as a hobby. </p>
+I primarily write Python, <br> both as part of my degree and as a hobby. </p>

 <!--